Paramedic – Credit Certificate

 Admission Requirements

-In addition to the general college admission criteria, the following requirements must also be met:
+In addition to meeting college admission requirements above, the following Paramedic Certificate Program admission requirements must be met:

 • Applicants must submit proof of a current and valid Emergency Medical Technician certificate from the State of Ohio.